olimorris/onedarkpro.nvim/README.md

-      underline = true, -- Use the themes opinionated underline styles? undercurl = true, -- Use the themes opinionated undercurl styles? cursorline = false, -- Use cursorline highlighting? transparent = false, -- Use a transparent background?
+      underline = true, -- Use the themes opinionated underline styles? undercurl = true, -- Use the themes opinionated undercurl styles? cursorline = false, -- Use cursorline highlighting? transparency = false, -- Use a transparent background?
   }
 })
 onedarkpro.load()